Click here for a copy of By-law 28-18

 Click here for Zoning By-law Excerpt 3.3 Dwelling Units, Additional Single Dwelling & Attached Accessory Dwelling Units

 Click here for Zoning By-law Excerpt 3.6-3.7 Home Industry & Home Occupation

 Click here for Zoning By-law Excerpt 3.14 Site Plan Development Provisions

 Click here for Zoning By-law Excerpt 3.16 Vehicles, Trailers and Equipment Storage

 Click here for Zoning By-law Excerpt Section 4 Zone Provisions

-If you require information at any time, feel free to contact Tracey Atkinson, Township Planner, directly: email@example.com or 705 466 3341 x231.
+If you require information please contact Tracey Atkinson, Township Planner, directly: email@example.com or 705 466 3341 x222.